platformsh/platformsh-docs/docs/src/overview/contact-customer-support.md

 weight: 4
 toc: false
 description: |
-  If you're experiencing a problem with Platform.sh, you can submit a ticket to Customer Support.
+  If you're experiencing a problem with Platform.sh, you can submit a ticket to our Customer Support team.
 ---

 {{< description >}}